Your website’s contact form may seem like the most mundane element of your site, but every marketer should pay attention to it.

 Dan Zarrella researched the contact forms of 40,000 of their customers and found that conversion rates improve by almost half when the number of form fields is reduced from four to three.

 Results vary, of course.
 You need to test what works on your contact page specifically, and that’s what this post is about.

-Here’s everything else you should be looking at to design a contact page that creates more conversions and provides real value to you and your visitors.
+Here’s everything else you should look at to design a contact page that creates more conversions and provides real value to you and your visitors.

 1. Long forms or multi-step

-Since we’re talking about form fields, there’s another point I want to address.
+Since we’re talking about form fields, there’s another point we want to address.

-You don’t always have to chop the fields to simplify the submission process of getting in touch with you.
+You don’t always have to chop the fields to simplify the submission process of contacting you.

 If you absolutely must collect information, but your conversions are abysmal because of the opt-in you’re using on your contact page, you should consider a multi-step contact page.

 You’ll see this a lot with landing pages because it’s effective.
 It presents the visitor with a few basic fields—the most vital information you need to obtain.